Garry Lee Wright

 “Great.
 See you around Valentine’s Day.”

 • Garry’s “forensic memoir” HAPPINESS FOR BEGINNERS (4 stars on Amazon) is available in paperback, ebook, and soon as an audiobook.
-Free to our Pirate Radio listeners!
+Free to our Chicago Radio Pirates listeners!

 • His favorite jobs are father, amateur musician, and professional Cubs fan.